freesideatlanta/deaddrop/README.md

         alice$ gpg --encrypt --recipient 'bob' --output ss.gpg state-secrets.tar.gz

-* alice stores ss.gpg, along with her public key
+* alice stores ss.gpg
-* deaddrop stores alice.pub, and `0xDEADBEEF`, and the filesize, 30GB, in a row in the database
+* deaddrop stores `0xDEADBEEF`, and the filesize, 30GB, in a row in the database
 * deaddrop writes the file as a raw `byte[]` starting at `0xDEADBEEF` (conceptually)

-        alice$ deaddrop --store ss.gpg --pubkey alice.pub
+        alice$ deaddrop --store ss.gpg
         OK, locator = 0xDEADBEEF
         alice$

 * bob gets a text from alice on his phone: `0xDEADBEEF`, which is difficult to understand out of context
 * bob visits the space and hooks up to drive
-* bob accesses file at locator `0xDEADBEEF` and lets deaddrop know that he knows it's from alice
+* bob accesses file at locator `0xDEADBEEF`

-        bob$ deaddrop --retrieve 0xDEADBEEF --pubkey alice.pub --output tmp.encrypted
+        bob$ deaddrop --retrieve 0xDEADBEEF --output tmp.encrypted
         OK, size = 30GB
         bob$

-* bob can then decrypt the file (he probably also knows it's a tarball ahead of time)
+* bob can then decrypt the file (he also knows it's a tarball ahead of time)

         bob$ gpg --decrypt --output ss.tar.gz tmp.encrypted
         bob$ tar -xzvf ss.tar.gz
         bob$

-This way, if Eve wants to intercept `ss.tar.gz`, Eve needs to know the locator (`0xDEADBEEF`) and who put the file there.
-Even with this information, Eve doesn't know who the intended recipient is, so it's not possible to decrypt the file.
+This way, if Eve wants to intercept `ss.tar.gz`, Eve needs to know the locator (`0xDEADBEEF`).

+Even with this information, Eve doesn't know either who uploaded the file or who the intended recipient is, so it's not possible to decrypt the file.

+As a bonus, if only one of either the sender or the recipient's private keys are compromised, then the file remains encrypted to Eve.